 First off, don’t be overwhelmed or turned away by this lengthy looking recipe!
-There is a lot of ingredients, but it’s easy … I promise.
-If it wasn’t, I would not be posting it as a ‘Simple Supper Friday’ post.
-Sure, it’s not as quick as some of the other simple meals I’ve posted on Fridays, but it’s still straight forward, easy and flavorful (spicy too!).
+This Indonesian chicken and vegetable stew may have a lot of ingredients, but it’s easy — I promise.
+Sure, it’s not as quick as some of the other simple meals I’ve posted, but it’s still straight forward, easy and flavorful (spicy too!).
 It makes a big pan of food, so there’s ample leftovers too, which is always a bonus!

 Spice paste ingredients: